Timeline of the July Uprising: 11 July

-The blockade in Shahbagh was supposed to start from 03:00 PM but due to rain, the students crossed the police barricade on their way to Shahbagh and started later at 04:30 PM.
-Dhaka College students retreated due to police barricades and Dhaka University students joined the students of Jagannath University at Shahbagh.
-Apart from Shahbagh, other places in Dhaka were unaffected by the movement.
+The blockade in Shahbag was supposed to start from 03:00 PM but due to rain, the students crossed the police barricade on their way to Shahbagh and started later at 04:30 PM.
+Dhaka College students retreated due to police barricades and Dhaka University students joined the students of Jagannath University.
+Apart from Shahbag, other places in Dhaka were unaffected by the movement.
 At 09:00 PM, the students ended their agitation and announced a protest march and rally on 12 July to protest the violent police attack on them.

 12 July

-At 05:00 PM, students gathered at Shahbagh and staged a blockade in the area.
+At 05:00 PM, students gathered at Shahbag and staged a blockade in the area.

 While students were protesting at Comilla Victoria College, a group of Chhatra League members launched an attack on the protesters.
 During the situation, a student who was recording a video was taken to a hall and beaten by the Chhatra League members.